eccenca/documentation.eccenca.com/docs/automate/cmemc-command-line-interface/command-reference/admin/workspace/python/index.md

-This command is basically a `pip install` in the remote python environment.
+This command is essentially a `pip install` in the remote python environment.

-You can install a package by uploading a source distribution .tar.gz file, or by uploading a build distribution .whl file, or by specifying a package name, more precisely, a pip requirement specifier with a package name available on pypi.org (e.g. `requests==2.27.1`).
+You can install a package by uploading a source distribution .tar.gz file, by uploading a build distribution .whl file, or by specifying a package name, i.e., a pip requirement specifier with a package name available on pypi.org (e.g. `requests==2.27.1`).